-Did you know you need to replace your paint protection film on your car every five to seven years?
+Did you know you need to replace the paint protection film on your car every five to seven years?
 UV radiation will destroy your car’s paint without suitable protection.
 But your garage can help protect your paint job.

 Other popular uses for garages are as home gyms and office space.
 But you can’t use your garage for anything functional if the area is a cluttered mess.
-For your junky, clustered area, a garage clean out might be in order.
+For your junky, clustered area, a garage clean-out might be in order.

 You may think garage cleaning isn’t that big a deal.
 However, you can accomplish plenty by organizing and removing much of what’s in this part of your home.
-Garage clean outs help you reclaim the space that was occupied.
+Garage cleanouts help you reclaim the space that was occupied.